DateFormat

 Compatible format specifiers

-The DateFormat function uses the datetime formatting functionality of the connected data platform (see Notes).
+The DateFormat function uses the datetime formatting functionality of the connected data platform.
 The following format specifiers are supported by most connections and can be used to build the datetime format string.
+If a specifier does not return the expected results, consult the documentation of your connected data platform for more information.

 Format Description Example output